sh1vesh/Freedom-Path-FIRE-Calculator-/README.md

 # FreedomPath — FIRE Calculator

-FreedomPath is a browser-based financial independence planner built with **HTML, CSS, and vanilla JavaScript**.
+FreedomPath is a browser-based **Financial Independence / FIRE calculator** built using **HTML, CSS, and vanilla JavaScript**.

-It helps estimate how much money may be needed for financial independence, when that target could be reached, and how different assumptions around investing, expenses, inflation, returns, and withdrawal rates affect the outcome.
+The project helps users estimate:

+- how much money they may need to become financially independent
+- the age at which they may reach financial independence
+- how their current investments could grow over time
+- how changes in expenses, returns, inflation, and monthly investing affect the result

-The project runs entirely in the browser and does not require a backend, framework, npm setup, or external database.
+The calculator runs entirely in the browser and does not require a backend, framework, npm setup, or database.

 ---